kittikhunn/rest-assured-api-automation/README.md

 ### JSON Schema

-I also added JSON Schema validation for the user response.
+I also added JSON Schema validation for user and error responses.

 The schema is stored under: